tzapu/WiFiManager/README.md

 ## Quick Start

 ### Installing
-You can either install through the Arduino Boards Manager or checkout the latest changes or a release from github
+You can either install through the Arduino Library Manager or checkout the latest changes or a release from github

-#### Install through Boards Manager
+#### Install through Library Manager
 __Currently version 0.8 works with release 2.0.0 or newer of the [ESP8266 core for Arduino](https://github.com/esp8266/Arduino)__
  - in Arduino IDE got to Sketch/Include Library/Manage Libraries
   ![Manage Libraries](http://i.imgur.com/9BkEBkR.png)